 The combustion air enters at the rear of the firebox through the rear air tubes.
-This air supply is controlled by the Startup Air Control.
-For more air push control in, for less air pull control out.
+This air supply is controlled by the Start-up Air Control.
+For more air push control IN, for less air pull control OUT.
+See Figure 25.1.